FanChiMao/SUNet/README.md

 ***
 > Abstract : Image restoration is a challenging ill-posed problem which also has been a long-standing issue.
-In the past few years ago, the convolution neural networks (CNN) almost dominated the compute vision and had achieved considerable success in different level of vision tasks including image restoration.
-However, the Swin Transformer-based model also shows impressive performance, even suppress the CNN-based methods to become the state-of-the-art on high-level vision tasks recently.
-In this paper, we proposed a restoration model called SUNet which uses the Swin Transformer layer as our basic blocks and apply to U-Net architecture for image denoising.
+In the past few years, the convolution neural networks (CNNs) almost dominated the computer vision and had achieved considerable success in different levels of vision tasks including image restoration.
+However, recently the Swin Transformer-based model also shows impressive performance, even surpasses the CNN-based methods to become the state-of-the-art on high-level vision tasks.
+In this paper, we proposed a restoration model called SUNet which uses the Swin Transformer layer as our basic block and then is applied to UNet architecture for image denoising.

 ## Network Architecture